Please read this page before applying for a dog license.

 How often does the license have to be renewed?

-Dog licenses must be renewed annually between December 1 and January 31.
+Dog licenses must be renewed annually between December 1 and January 31, unless you purchase a three-year or permanent dog license (this is different than a three-year rabies tag).

 How much does a dog license cost?

-The base fee for a dog license is $24 annually.
+The base fee for a dog license is $35 annually, with exceptions/discount listed below.
 After July 1, some fees may be prorated.
+Dogs that qualify for a prorated license cannot receive a three-year or permanent license until the following year.

 How do I include a veterinarian's signature?

 If you need a veterinarian's signature to confirm your dog license discount, you will be unable to process your application online.
-Please complete the "printable" application, print it out, sign the form, and mail it to with applicable fees enclosed to:
+Please complete the "printable" application, print it out, sign the form, and mail it with applicable fees.
+Mailing address is listed below.

 How do I replace a lost license?

 If you or your pet loses a license, you can request a duplicate tag for $5.
-Please send us a letter with the license number, if known, so we can send a replacement tag.
+Please send us a letter with your name, address and license number, if known, so we can send a replacement tag.
+Mailing address is listed below.

 How do I transfer a license to a new owner?